boozallen/sdp-libraries/docs/contributing/create-new-library.md

 It's highly encouraged that unit tests be written for the library.

-* Tests go under the `test` directory in the 'test' directory
+* Tests should be placed in the `test` directory within the library directory
 * Read the [Unit Testing Documentation](../concepts/unit-testing/index.md)
 * Write some tests for your steps